Azure/communication-ui-library/docs/architecture/WritingSelectors.md

 ### 3. Return same object references in array when possible

-Stateful client guarantee its immutability of state, when a single item in an array changes, it create a new instance for itself and create a new array reference, but keep all the other elements the same reference.
+Stateful client guarantees its immutability of state: When a single item in an array changes, it creates a new instance for itself and creates a new array reference, but keeps all the other elements the same reference.

-Reselect provides a nice memoize feature for selectors, but when an array is passed as a parameter, every element will be iterated again in the function:
+Reselect provides a nice memoize feature for selectors, but when an array is passed as a parameter, every element will be iterated again in the function, and all elements in new generated array will be new instance:

 Don't:
 ```typescript